mitchellgordon95/mitchellgordon95.github.io/_drafts/koan-of-music.markdown

 The master answered, "play me the best music, and I will tell you the best way to live."

-So the student purchased a lute from a local merchant, and played the master a song.
+So the student purchased a lute from a local merchant and played the master a song.

 "That is not best," the master said.